kingstech5566/alx-zero_day/README.md

-I'm Kingsley a student of ALX
+I'm Kingsley a student of ALX.